FullStackHacks/Articles/markdown.md

 was designed to be easy to write, but also easy to read in its raw form; meaning that markdown is great for publishing content on the internet with.
-[John Gruber][John Gruber Wiki] invented markdown and intiailly released it in about 2004, he has a great blog called [Daring Fireball][Daring Fireball].
+[John Gruber][John Gruber Wiki] invented markdown and intiailly released it in 2004.
+If you want to learn more about John Gruber he has a great blog has a great blog [Daring Fireball][Daring Fireball].
-[Aaron Swartz][Aaron Swartz Wiki] had a lot of influence of the syntax of markup.
+[Aaron Swartz][Aaron Swartz Wiki] worked with Gruber to help create the easy-to-read and easy-to-write syntax of markup.
 For those who don't know who Aaron Swartz is, he was one of the founders of Reddit.
 Swartz is also one of the most well known Hacktavist and has incredibly sad story.
 There is a great documentary on his life that I highly recommend called [The Internet's